sofiahnatiuk/traffic-analysis/README.md

 A combined result with both the map and the chart is available at 'reports/combined_report.html':

 ![](images/combined_report.png)

+Also, 'busiest_stops.csv' includes the list of the most popular locations, the estimated traffic per week as well as coordinates.

   ### Technologies used
   - Python 3.10